Updated March 14, 2026 · By Jake Embers

 - 3 garlic cloves, smashed

-- Pellet grill or smoker
+- Pellet grill, kettle grill, or any smoker

 - Instant-read thermometer